|Birthdate:||August 4, 1978|

-On the track, Busch qualified as the No. 7 seed in the Chase for the NASCAR Sprint Cup.
+On the track, Busch qualified as the No. 7 seed in the post-season.
 He ended the year in 11th place with 16 top 10s in 36 starts – including victories at Sonoma and Dover.

 Busch began the 2012 season with Phoenix Racing and ended it at Furniture Row Racing.
 He had just one top five in 35 starts, a third-place finish in June at Sonoma, Calif.
 Busch was 25th in the final point standings.

-He also made a combined 18 starts in the Xfinity and Camping World Truck Series, posting NXS victories at Richmond International Raceway and Daytona International Speedway.
+He also made a combined 18 starts in the Xfinity and Gander Truck Series, posting NXS victories at Richmond International Raceway and Daytona International Speedway.

 The 2013 season was his last at Furniture Row Racing.
-The single-car team made the post-season Chase, with Busch earning the 10th – and final – automatic berth.
+The single-car team made the post-season, with Busch earning the 10th – and final – automatic berth.
 That’s right where he finished in the final point standings after posting 16 top 10s in his 36 starts.

 Busch had a best finish of second, twice: to Carl Edwards in the fall event at Richmond International Raceway and to Kevin Harvick in October at Kansas Speedway.

 He also made three starts in the Xfinity Series with a best finish of fourth, twice: at Talladega Superspeedway in May and Daytona International Speedway in July.